 Armor will be in one of three weights: light, medium, or heavy.
 These weights each have different skill lines associated with them, which provide different passive bonuses for wearing more pieces of the associated armor weight.
 Make sure to invest skill points in these skill lines to take advantage of them

-Differently weighted armor also has different defensive Armor stat bonuses that reduce incoming damage.
+Different armor weights also have different defensive Armor stat bonuses that reduce incoming damage.
 These bonuses are added directly to both your Physical Resistance and your Spell Resistance stats.
-You’ll be able to see this value reflected on your Character screen (C key).
-Normally though, you should choose armor based on passives rather than this stat bonus
+You’ll be able to see this value reflected on your Character screen (C

-• Light armor passives most notably provide magicka recovery and offensive stat bonuses (specifically penetration and critical chance).
+- Light armor passives most notably provide magicka recovery and offensive stat bonuses (specifically penetration and critical chance).
 This makes light armor ideal for healers and damage dealers.
 Light armor has the smallest armor bonus

-• Medium armor passives provide stamina recovery and different offensive stat bonuses (critical damage, and weapon and spell damage).
+- Medium armor passives provide stamina recovery and different offensive stat bonuses (critical damage, and weapon and spell damage).
 It also provides bonuses to movement speed and stealth.
 Medium armor is ideal for damage dealers as well as any activity requiring stealth.
 Medium armor has a larger armor bonus

-• Heavy armor passives provide defensive stat bonuses (max health, health recovery, extra armor, and incoming healing).
+- Heavy armor passives provide defensive stat bonuses (max health, health recovery, extra armor, and incoming healing).
 These make heavy armor ideal for tanks.
 Heavy armor has the largest armor bonus

 Mixing and matching is common.
 Many players set up most of their armor as a single weight, but may use one or two pieces of a different weight to diversify passive bonuses.
 Mixing weights also takes advantage of the passives in the Undaunted skill line, which rewards using multiple different weights